Check out our gin cocktails here...

-Jam?
+Jam and gin?
 In a cocktail?
-It works brilliantly, especially when the other ingredients are Rock Rose gin, lemon juice, and plenty of citrus zest.
+It works brilliantly, especially when the ingredients include Rock Rose gin, lemon juice, and plenty of citrus zest.
+This is a simple gin cocktail served on the rocks.

-A cocktail from gin makers Whitley Neill, made from maraschino liqueur, freshly squeezed lemon juice, a healthy glug of gin, and some chilled mineral water.
+The favourite of the gin cocktails from gin makers Whitley Neill, this drink is made from maraschino liqueur, freshly squeezed lemon juice, a healthy glug of gin, and some chilled mineral water for a refreshing gin drink.

 A fresh, zesty cocktail using King of Soho London dry gin.
 A healthy glug of gin, sugar syrup, lemon juice, fresh grapefruit juice and some decorative basil leaves make this a great cocktail to sip in the sunshine.